Eliez-alx/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to delete all files in current working directory that end with~
+creates the directories in current directory